 Luckily, making the switch is an easy task.
 You should tell your current provider about your plan to switch, then they should be able to help you through the process.
 Watch out for any penalties or refund opportunities!

-When is the best time to switch car insurance companies?
+When is the best time to switch insurers?

 Will I lose my coverage if I switch companies?